matteyeux/sysnet_c/README.md

 By default, the install directory is `/usr/bin/`, you can change it by modifying `INSTALL_DIR` variable in the [Makefile](https://github.com/matteyeux/sysnet/blob/master/Makefile#L4)

+You can now cross-compile sysnet for Raspberry Pi and also build and `.deb` to install it.
+Make sure to have the toolchain setup in your $PATH.

+For Ubuntu : `sudo apt-get install gcc-arm-linux-gnueabihf`

+Then run `make rpi` to build sysnet for Raspberry Pi <br>

 ### Credits